ssbc/handbook.scuttlebutt.nz/guides/pubs/setup-a-pub.md

 Note, this guide assumes moderate technical ability.
 If you are looking for easier ways to setup a SSB pub, you might want to try [ssb-pub](https://github.com/ahdinosaur/ssb-pub) or [ssb-easy-pub](https://github.com/ahdinosaur/easy-ssb-pub).

+Pubs can easily be configured as Tor hidden services; see [this step-by-step guide](pubs/pub-hidden-service.md)

 ## 1. Get the Server

 Pub servers need a static, publicly-reachable IP address.